It's easy to transfer or start a new personal pension.

 Nutmeg is a member of the Financial Services Compensation Scheme (FSCS) and you may be protected up to the value of £85,000.

-But remember, as with all investing the value of your pension investments can go down as well as up due to market performance, and falls aren’t covered by the FSCS.
+As with all investing, your capital is at risk.
+The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
 A pension may not be right for everyone and tax rules may change in the future.
+Please note that during any transfer, your investments will be out of the market.
 If you are unsure if a pension is right for you, please seek financial advice.